-The Story Board is a ragamuffin group of talented ne’er-do-wells and raconteurs who help find speakers and assist the hosts with organizing the Mudrooms storytelling nights.
+The Story Board is a ragamuffin group of talented ne’er-do-wells and raconteurs who organize the Mudrooms storytelling nights.

 Mudrooms would like to recognize support from other community members not on our story board.

 Previous storyboard members: Amanda Compton (founder), Pat Race, Marc Wheeler, Clint Farr, Katie Spielberger, Kristen Stouder, Steve Suewing, Pat Roach, Sara Hannan, Tom Cosgrove, Melissa Griffiths, Jim Pfitzer, Jane Hale, David Noon, Rich Moniak.
 Former volunteers Riley Woodford and Laura Kurt.
 Former photographers John Hutchins and Colin Shanley.

 The Rookery Cafe and Coppa for their generous edible support.